 Unfortunately, in October 2014, a report by the Governors Highway Safety Association showed California leading the nation in bicycle-related deaths.
 When you compare California’s statistics to the national statistics, it is clear that there is a problem with cyclist traffic fatalities here in our state.
 Here are some of the findings of the report:

 - Nationwide, bicyclist deaths make up about two percent of motor vehicle-related deaths.
 In the state of California, the percentage is nearly double.

 - From 2010 to 2012, California had one of the highest totals of reported bike accidents, at 338 cyclists killed in collisions with motor vehicles.

 - During this same three-year period, cyclist traffic fatalities increased by 16 percent nationwide, when all other motor vehicle fatalities increased by a mere one percent.

 If you are considering taking up biking as your primary source of transportation, it is important that you know these statistics.
 I hope that by providing this information on my site, it will encourage my readers to be more cautious and alert on the roadways.

-As a personal injury attorney in Sherman Oaks, California, and the surrounding areas, I help victims of bicycle accidents time after time, and I am happy to do so.
-I represent people who are suffering in great times of need, when they have been wronged in some capacity and are seeking to make things right again.
+As a personal injury attorney in California, I help victims of bicycle accidents time after time, and I am happy to do so.
+I represent people who are suffering in great times of need when they have been wronged in some capacity and are seeking to make things right again.

 Personal Injury Attorney